sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 * `alertmanager-tls-secret`
 * `grafana-tls-secret`

-If any of the required certificates do not exist, the deployment process attempts to use [cert-manager](https://cert-manager.io/) to generate the missing certificates.
+If any of the required certificates do not exist, the deployment process attempts to use [cert-manager](https://cert-manager.io/) (version v1.0 or later) to generate the missing certificates.
 If the required certificates do not exist and cert-manager is not available, the deployment process fails. cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.